mlinpl/mlinpl-jekyll-theme/README.md

 - _layouts - contains full layouts for the page
 - images - contains different images used on the site

-## Quick-start - running this repo localy
+## Quick-start - running this repo locally

 ### Install deps